 The survey is administered by Ipsos MORI, an independent market research agency, so answers remain anonymous at all times.

-For every student who completes the survey online, the University will donate £1 to charity.
+For every student who completes the survey online, the University will donate £1 to its chosen charity Shelter Cymru.

 You can find the NSS survey online at www.thestudentsurvey.com.

-On or around the 8th of February, you will receive an invitation email to complete the survey from Ipsos MORI.
-Later, non-respondents to the email invite will also be contacted by post or by telephone.
+Your course leader will talk to you in advance about the survey.
+On or around the 31st January, you will receive an invitation email to complete the survey from Ipsos MORI.
+Later, non-respondents to the email invitation will also be contacted by post or by telephone.